 You may or may not use all of the onions, peppers and garlic.
 It depends on how thick you want to spread it on the steak.
 Use your imagination lead by your taste buds and be creative with the stuffing.
 The sky’s the limit!

 - Category: Instant Pot

 - Serving Size: 8 ounces

-You may be a recent user of these new updated pressure cookers, but don’t be intimidated by them.
-The more I use the Instant Pot and familiarize myself with it the easier meal time gets in my kitchen.
-Most foods like this stuffed rolled round steak taste even better than stove top cooking with much less time spent tending to it.
+You may be a recent user of these newly updated pressure cookers, but don’t be intimidated by them.
+The more I use the Instant Pot and familiarize myself with it the easier mealtime gets in my kitchen.
+Most foods like this stuffed rolled round steak taste even better than stove-top cooking with much less time spent tending to it.
 Another great thing about this dish is it freezes well.
 You can cook several rolls to freeze in the gravy for those days when there is no time to cook or to keep some on hand to bless someone in need.